Kervin Castro: Major leagues

-On August 1, 2022, the Giants designated Castro for assignment.
+On August 1, 2022, Castro was designated for assignment by the Giants.

 Chicago Cubs

-On August 2, 2022, he was claimed off waivers by the Chicago Cubs and was optioned to Triple-A Iowa.
-On September 6, Castro was designated for assignment.
-He elected free agency on November 10, 2022.
+On August 2, 2022, he was claimed off waivers by the Chicago Cubs and was optioned to Triple-A Iowa Cubs.
+He struggled to a 7.59 ERA across 8 appearances for Chicago, and was designated for assignment on September 6.
+He cleared waivers and was sent outright to Triple–A on September 9.
+Castro elected free agency following the season on November 10.